raum-dellamorte/aoc-odin/readme.md

 So back to this place, back to this time, again and again...

 What?
 Nevermind.
 I wanted to learn Raylib in Odin.
 It was easier, this time, at least in the beginning.

-At the moment, I'm trying to get textured rendering going, which means shaders and whatnot, and I will have to come back to that.
+At the moment, my goal is a texture atlas for the instanced rendering which was the last thing I got working.

 Until next time...